 - Get a light.
 A headlamp is ok, but a handheld light is better.
 A headlamp and a handheld is best.
 Pro Tip: Point the headlamp as far down as possible so it lights up your body.
-Illuminating your body will help give you some additional volume and make you easier to see.
+Illuminating your body will help increase your volume making you easier to see.
 This works especially well if you are wearing bright clothing and something reflective.
-We prefer handheld lights because they better illuminate surface features of the road or trail so your less likely to trip, and you can direct the light where necessary… Say at an approaching car.
+We like handheld lights because they better illuminate surface features of the road or trail so you are less likely to trip, and you can more easily direct light where necessary… Say at an approaching car.

 Also remember these few truths:

 - You aren’t as visible as you think you are.

 - Drivers are not typically looking for runners, or any kind of pedestrian.